Calories in vs calories out data is important to users are into maintaining, losing, and gaining weight.

 Basic metabolic rate (BMR) ensures that your body receives the necessary calories to perform functions like heartbeat and digestion.
-Any remaining calories are used to power your physical activities such as walking, running, cycling, doing household chores, and working out.
-To lose weight, it is important to maintain a calorie deficit.

-How Does Fitbit Monitor Calorie Intake And Outtake
+How Does Fitbit Monitor Calorie Intake and Outtake

 How Does Fitbit Calculate Your Calorie Target?

-To create a food plan using the Fitbit app or Fitbit.com dashboard, you will need to input your targeted weight and your current weight.
-You will also need to choose a planned intensity level, which can be easier, medium, kind of hard, or harder.
+To create a food plan using the Fitbit app or Fitbit.com dashboard, input your targeted weight and your current weight.
+Next, select a plan intensity level (easier, medium, kind of hard, or harder).

 Understanding Calorie Burn Estimate